BMeyer-git/NoteStorageSystem/README.md

 * VSCode Extension Pack for Java
 * JDK 17.0.2

-{Describe the programming language that you used and any libraries.}

 # Useful Websites

-{Make a list of websites that you found helpful in this project}
 * [W3Schools](https://www.w3schools.com/java/default.asp)
 * [JavaTPoint](https://www.javatpoint.com/java-tutorial)

 # Future Work

-{Make a list of things that you need to fix, improve, and add in the future.}
 * Ensure that creative users cannot access other user's files by making the end of their username the start of another user's note title
 * Add functionality to edit existing notes